 “World Braille Usage” is a compilation of braille codes for 133 languages from around the globe.
-The reference book is answers educators’ questions about proper braille usage and promotes consistency within each country’s braille code.
+The reference book answers educators’ questions about proper braille usage and promotes consistency within each country’s braille code.
 It also preserves braille codes for rare and endangered languages.

-We partnered with the National Library Service for the Blind and Print Disabled Library of Congress and the International Council on English Braille to update the latest “World Braille Usage.”
+Perkins School for the Blind partnered with the National Library Service for the Blind and Print Disabled Library of Congress and the International Council on English Braille to update the latest “World Braille Usage.”

 All languages in the book are based on a standardized system of phonetics, which makes possible the inclusion of character-based languages such as Mandarin.
 The latest edition also includes eight of the most commonly used tribal languages in South Africa, as well as Iñupiaq from Alaska, Khmer from Cambodia and Ndebele from Zimbabwe.

-Because of the highly graphical nature of the PDF publication, the symbols for the characters are not readily accessible to assistive technology users.
+Because of the highly graphical nature of the PDF, many of the symbols used for the characters are not readily accessible to assistive technology users.